 PLENTITUDE, TEXAS.
 Plentitude (Plentitude Yard) was a rural community in northern Anderson County located on Brushy Creek ten miles north of Palestine.
 Settled by Anglo-Americans in the early 1830s, the area was the scene of several struggles between settlers and Indians.
 The site had a lumbering operation called Plentitude Yard from 1850 through the Civil War, and the community was granted a post office called Plentitude in 1850.
 The post office was closed in 1883, and Plentitude disappeared in the late nineteenth century.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Claudia Hazelwood, "PLENTITUDE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvp64), accessed December 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Claudia Hazelwood, "PLENTITUDE, TX," accessed June 04, 2020, http://www.tshaonline.org/handbook/online/articles/hvp64.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.